Summit Elevation (m): 2210

 Round Trip Time (hrs): 1.5-6

-Quick ‘n Dirty Rating: Class 2 – you fall, you sprain something
+Quick ‘n Dirty Rating: Class 2 – you fall, you sprain your ego and go back to bed for the rest of the day.

-Difficulty Notes: Easy hiking on a good trail.
+Difficulty Notes: Easy hiking on a graded and signed trail.
 The hordes of other people and dogs might be the crux.

 Map: Google Maps